Best Foods to Eat in Hanoi, Vietnam

 50 Bát Đàn, Hoàn Kiếm, Hà Nội, Vietnam (Old Quarter)

 You can find many types of spring rolls all over Vietnam, but nem cua be, made with fresh crab meat, are the best of the fried variety.
 They are a specialty from Hai Phong, a seaside town north of Hanoi, but they are plenty delicious in Hanoi too.

-They come with a side of bun (rice noodle), crunchy bean sprouts and a plate of raw herbs.
-These are a great snack with beer!
+They come with a side of bun (rice noodles), crunchy bean sprouts, and a plate of raw herbs.
+These are great snacks with beer!

 Try it here: Nem Vuông Phố Cổ